Is the Universe Only 6,000 years old? Young Earth Creationists Say Yes!

 Although most conservative Christians did not reject evolution or deep time in the early 20th century, there was one group that did, the Seventh Day Adventists (SDA).
-The Seventh Day Adventists are an unusual but nonetheless theologically orthodox sect of Christianity which was founded by the prophetess Ellen White in 1863.
+The Seventh Day Adventists are a theologically orthodox sect of Christianity which was founded by the prophetess Ellen White in 1863.
 One of their more visible beliefs is that church services should be held on Saturday instead of Sunday.
 Ellen White had a series of visions which her followers took to be divinely inspired.
-Among these visions were visions of how the world was created.
+Among these visions were insights into how the world was created.
 From her visions, she concluded that the universe was created only 6,000 years ago in six literal days and that all the rock layers and fossils within them were laid down in a global deluge based on the flood account recorded in Genesis 6-9.

 Ellen G. White in 1899. ( Public Domain )